mzz2017/shadowsocks-pbf/README.md

 # shadowsocks-pdf

 Persistent bloom filter for shadowsocks.

+It is mainly with reference to the mechanism of AOF (Append Only File) of redis.

 ## Thanks